romandiaz/cncjs-extension-autolevel/README.md

 *   **"Socket Disconnected"**: The widget cannot talk to the extension.
 Check if the `node src/extension/index.js` process is running.
 *   **Probing stops/fails**: Ensure your probe wires are secure and the electrical connection is good.
 Check console logs for "Alarm" states.
-*   **Visualizer empty**: Click "Get Mesh" or refresh the page to re-sync the mesh data from the server.
+*   **Visualizer empty**: Click "Probe New Mesh" or refresh the page to re-sync the mesh data from the server.
 *   **Permissions (Linux)**: Ensure your user is in the `dialout` group to access serial ports.

 ---